pswhdev/holidays_optimizer/README.md

 ### Acknowledgments

-I would like to express my gratitude to the following individuals:
+I would like to express my gratitude to:

-- Jubril Akolade, my mentor, for providing his support and guidance.
 - My family for testing the program and giving feedback.
 - The Cohort Facilitators Kristyna Wach and Amy RichardsonMy as well as my fellow Code Institute students who have provided great support.
+- Jubril Akolade, my mentor, for providing his support and guidance.

 [Back to Top](#holidays-optimizer)